severian42/Machine-Unlearning/README.md

-# Unlearning in Machine Learning
+# Unlearning For Machines and AI
 A Specialized Exploration for Privacy and Security

 <img src="an-image-of-an-ai-model-deleting-the-data-from-its.png" alt="Unlearning Graphic" width="400" height="400">